-I am currently an Associate Professor for the Television-Radio degree in the Roy H. Park School of Communications.
-From 2012-2018 I served as the Program Director of the TVR degree.
+I am currently an Associate Professor for the Television and Digital Media Production degree in the Roy H. Park School of Communications.
+From 2012-2018 I served as the Program Director of the major.

 Among the courses I teach include; Advanced Studio Production, Broadcast Performance, Senior Media Thesis, Documentary Journalism Workshop, Senior Seminar, Television Production and Direction, Introduction to Television Studio Production and Introduction to Audio Production.